-Passion flowers require little or no maintenance and if grown in ideal conditions are vigorous, up to 8-12 meters so it needs a largish spot.
-Although it is said passion flowers will grow in a container, and by necessity the more tender varieties have to be container grown, I think the common blue variety is too vigorous and are better in the ground unless there is no alternative.
+Passion flowers require little or no maintenance and if grown in ideal conditions can be vigorous, up to 8-12 meters and so it needs to be planted in a largish spot.
+Although it is said passion flowers will grow in a container, and by necessity the more tender varieties have to be container grown, I think the common blue variety is too vigorous and better in the ground unless there is no alternative.
 Mention is also made of growing passion flowers in a conservatory.
 My experience of conservatories is that in the summer they reach very high temperatures which makes it a hostile environment for most plants.
 (An exception are Pelargoniums which tolerate conservatory conditions very well, but are the exception unless your conservatory is very well ventilated, cooled and with a good amount of shade.)
 The average very hot conservatory will bake most plants.

 The latin name for Passion flower, is Passiflora, so called after the Passion of Christ.
 It is said that the stigmas and anthers represent the nails on the cross and the wounds.